End of Term Academic Review: Process

 Deferred Action triggers a second review, at the Deferred Action Meetings, held two weeks later.

 At the Deferred Action Meetings, in the third weeks of January and June, the CAP reviews two sets of student records in more depth.
 These include:

 - students for whom relevant information was not available at the Grades Meeting;

 - students who may be required to withdraw.

 In each case students are represented by their academic advisor or other departmental officer.
 Students are invited to submit a written statement for consideration at the meeting.
-See Procedures below for details of how CAP conducts this review.
+See Procedures for details of how the Committee conducts this review.